vmware-tanzu-experiments/vsphere-supervisor-for-kubernetes-conformance/README.md

 As well as understanding the functional benefits, it's equally important to understand the limitations.
-The biggest different between vSphere Pods and other strongly-isolated pod implementations is that ESXi is the node, not Linux.
+The biggest difference between vSphere Pods and other strongly-isolated pod implementations is that ESXi is the node, not Linux.

 While Kubernetes has well-defined APIs and extension mechanisms, the ABI of